smashley-eakland/ds-network_regularization_and_evaluation-gfc33/README.md

-# ds-neural_networks
+# ds-network_regularization_and_evaluation

-This repository describes and implements, in keras, the architecture of sequential neural networks.
+This repository illustrates regularization and evaluation in `keras` sequential neural networks.
 It was created with love by the Flatiron School.